advac/wp-mobile-detector/readme.txt

 = 1.6.5 =

-+ Fixed long header title overflow issue
++ Fixed long header title overflow issue.
 + Tested compatibility with latest WordPress 3.0.2
 + Confirmed to be compatible with most other mobile detection plugins
 + Fixed PHP notice that cookie had not been set yet